Maksasj/ganyu/README.md

-# Ganyu
+# ganyu
 ganyu - file management utility program.

+### Overview
+ganyu - file management utility program.
+Main idea of this project is just make some sort of global file index for all you files across diferent source, cloud storages such as **Google Drive**, **OneDrive**, etc. websites (for example image boards) and ofcourse your local physical storages.
+Ganyu allows creation of *Virtual* directories that can link to files across diferent sources.

+Ganyu written internally with C (application itself), and uses PostgreSQL as backend database.
+Everything is packed into single **Docker** cluster, for fast and easy deployment.

-***Note that ganyu is not a proper maintained project, it was made just for study purposes***
+**Note that ganyu is not a proper maintained project, it was made just for study purposes***

 > Ganyu is not a new javascript framework btw.

+### Links
+1. Source code avaiable at [github.com/Maksasj/ganyu](https://github.com/Maksasj/ganyu)
+2. **chttp.h** and other C libraries source code [github.com/Maksasj/caifu](https://github.com/Maksasj/caifu)

 ## Build & Run

+> Building was tested on **Ubuntu 22.04 jammy**

+First of all requirements:
+- Cmake (At least version 3.21)
+- Ninja (At least version 1.11.1)
+- C++ compiler (Have test with Clang 15.0.5 and GCC 12.2.0)
+- Docker

-Follow this workflow
+After you can follow this workflow for deploying **Docker** cluster
 ```bash
 # build ganyu app
 cmake -B build -G Ninja